 Our mission is to provide liquidity, stability and affordability to the U.S. housing market.
-We fulfill our mission by purchasing residential mortgages and mortgage-related securities in the secondary mortgage market from mortgage lenders and securities dealers and by providing our credit guarantees of payment of principal and interest on the mortgage-related securities we issue.
+We fulfill our mission by purchasing residential mortgages and mortgage-related securities in the secondary mortgage market.
 We purchase mortgages that meet our underwriting and product standards, then bundle them into mortgage-related securities that can be sold to investors.
 We can use the proceeds to purchase additional mortgages from primary market mortgage lenders, thus providing them with a continuous flow of funds.
 We also purchase mortgage loans and mortgage-related securities for our investment portfolio, which we finance primarily by issuing a variety of debt instruments in the capital markets.